Kaustubh484/Kaustubh484/README.md

 - 👋 Hi, I’m @Kaustubh484
-- 👀 I’m interested in...Android and Web dvelopment, Machine learning
+- 👀 I’m interested in...Web Development
-- 🌱 I’m currently learning...
-Android and Web development
+- 🌱 I’m currently learning... the MERN stack
-- 💞️ I’m looking to collaborate... on Android apps
+- 💞️ I’m looking to collaborate... on Hacksquad/Smart Restaurant Project
 - 📫 How to reach me...shahkaustubh6@gmail.com

 <!---